-Ann Oka is senior vice president of supply management for Sodexo, Inc. in North America.
-She has supply chain responsibility for more than US$5.5 billion in spend.
-Reporting directly to CEO George Chavel, she is also a member of the company's executive team.
+Ann Oka is the former senior vice president of supply management for Sodexo, Inc. in North America.
+She had supply chain responsibility for more than US$5.5 billion in spend.
+Reporting directly to CEO George Chavel, she was also a member of the company's executive team.

 Oka joined Sodexo in 2003 following 20 years with Unilever Bestfoods, where she most recently served as vice president of supply management, responsible for supporting Unilever's North American food business.

 A seasoned supply chain professional, Oka began her career in operations, managing a vegetable oil refinery in San Francisco and later overseeing food production operations in Santa Fe Springs, California.
 In the mid-1990s, she took a corporate position at Bestfood's headquarters in Englewood Cliffs, New Jersey, as a systems and financial liaison for a nascent shared service purchasing organization.
 She rose steadily through the organization to become the senior purchasing executive for Bestfoods.
 Oka was named vice president of supply management, following the company's merger with Unilever in 2000.